The Howard Hughes Corporation Issues Letter to Shareholders

 Chief Executive Officer

-Statements made in this letter that are not historical facts, including statements accompanied by words such as “will,” “believe,” “expect,” “enables,” “realize,” “plan,” “intend,” “transform” and other words of similar expression, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934.
-These statements are based on management’s expectations, estimates, assumptions and projections as of the date of this letter and are not guarantees of future performance.
+Statements made in this release that are not historical facts, including statements accompanied by words such as “will,” “believe,” “may,” “expect” or similar words, are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Statements in this release related to the company’s future operating performance, the creation of long-term value for our stockholders and progress on some of the company’s larger developments are forward-looking statements.
+These statements are based on management’s expectations, estimates, assumptions and projections as of the date of this release and are not guarantees of future performance.
 Actual results may differ materially from those expressed or implied in these statements.
-Factors that could cause actual results to differ materially are set forth as risk factors in our filings with the Securities and Exchange Commission, including its Quarterly and Annual Reports.
-We caution you not to place undue reliance on the forward-looking statements contained in this letter and do not undertake any obligation to publicly update or revise any forward-looking statements to reflect future events, information or circumstances that arise after the date of this letter except as required by law.
+Factors that could cause actual results to differ materially are set forth as risk factors in The Howard Hughes Corporation’s filings with the Securities and Exchange Commission, including its Annual Report on Form 10-K for the year ended December 31, 2011.
+The Howard Hughes Corporation cautions you not to place undue reliance on the forward-looking statements contained in this release.
+The Howard Hughes Corporation does not undertake any obligation to publicly update or revise any forward-looking statements to reflect future events, information or circumstances that arise after the date of this release.

 The Howard Hughes Corporation